 The study is being conducted in two phases.
 Phase 1 concluded in early 2019.
 The tasks included a review of existing planning documents and related assessments of existing wastewater treatment facilities and collection system infrastructures.
 It also provided an estimation of 20-year wastewater flows and load projections for each participating municipality, summarized existing wastewater system management and governance for each participating municipality, and identified potential opportunities for cost savings and operational efficiencies through alternative approaches to system management and governance structure.
 In addition, Phase 1 identified a long list of wastewater regionalization alternatives that appear to have initial merit for consideration.

-With OPM’s authorization to proceed following the conclusion of Phase 1, Phase 2 will include an Environmental Impact Evaluation (EIE) and more extensive technical and engineering analysis, as well as identification of a short list of alternatives and preferred alternative(s) to the systems currently in place.
+With OPM’s authorization to proceed following the conclusion of Phase 1, Phase 2 will include a more extensive technical and engineering analysis, as well as identification of a short list of alternatives and preferred alternative(s) to the systems currently in place.
+It will also include a Cost Benefit Analysis, crafting of a Governance Model for any proposed regional wastewater entity and Environmental Impact Evaluation (EIE).